Eucalyptus goniocalyx (dwarf form)

 Origin: Tableslands and hills of New South Wales and central-western Victoria, Australia and Mt.
 Lofty and Flinders ranges of South Australia

-Available in 5 litre pots - ready now onwards
+Available in 5 litre pots again late Summer 2020

 Description, habit, uses and attributes: A handsome, interesting tree with an architecturally shaped trunk, when mature; this fast growing, small Eucalyptus is best grown in the warmer regions of the UK, such as along the west and south coast.